This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “If you act the part, you will become the part, and … there is no better way than rehearsing your acting before the mirror.” – Claude Bristol

 In time, the acting will become genuine.
-You will grow into the role that you’re here to play.
+You will grow into the role you’re here to play.

 The Source of Ideas

-I’ve marveled at the ideas that have come to me, and there are certain times where I’ve wondered how I thought of those things.
+I’ve marveled at the ideas that have come to me, and there are certain times when I’ve wondered how I thought of those things.
 I’ve picked up on far more than I had realized.

 “By far, the greatest number of discoveries … and inspired works come from the subconscious mind, without previous knowledge having been planted in the mind.
-Every custom we follow, everything we utilize was first an idea in someone’s mind. … It is wise to heed your intuitions and to trust them.” – Claude Bristol
+Every custom we follow, everything we utilize was first an idea in someone’s mind. … It is wise to heed your intuitions and … trust them.” – Claude Bristol

 Happiness: Sought by Many, Found by Few